hiway/natshd/README.md

 ## Writing Service Scripts

 Each shell script becomes a microservice by implementing two simple requirements:

 1. **Service Discovery**: Respond to `info` argument with service metadata
 2. **Request Handling**: Process requests from stdin and respond via stdout

-**Service Grouping**: Scripts that return the same service name in their `info` response are automatically grouped together under a single NATS microservice.
-This allows you to split complex services across multiple files while maintaining a single service registration.

 ### Example: Simple Greeting Service